Build a Brighter Future

 At Children’s Crisis Treatment Center (CCTC), our staff are dedicated to addressing the impact of childhood traumatic events and other challenges.
 We are looking for exceptional people to help continue building our team.

-CCTC is seeking a Bilingual Care Coordinator for the Abriendo Caminos Blended Case Management Program to support and follow through with treatment team recommendations in a fast paced environment and meet the needs of the children ages 2.5yrs to 21yrs and their families presenting with crisis and behavioral health issues in a trauma-informed manner.
+CCTC is seeking a Care Coordinator for the School Based Partnership Program to provide care coordination services on site an identified charter or non-public school location to meet the needs of the school age children and their families presenting with crisis and behavioral health issues in a trauma-informed manner.
+SBPCC is responsible for successful delivery of services in coordination with multisystem involvement and programmatic requirements.

-CCTC is seeking a full-time Clinician to provide team delivered, home-based family therapy to children and their families, using the Ecosystemic Structural Family Therapy Model of treatment, while working in a dynamic, Sanctuary accredited agency.
+CCTC is seeking a Clinician to provide team delivered, home-based family therapy to children and their families, using the Ecosystemic Structural Family Therapy Model of treatment, while working in a dynamic, Sanctuary accredited agency.
 Team work includes working closely with co-therapist and AAMFT-approved clinical supervisor as well as participating in routine clinical trainings that are provided.
 Working three to four evenings per week in the community is required.
-We are seeking a therapist to serve at our location within Montgomery County.

-Bachelor’s degree (Master’s preferred) in marriage and family therapy, social work, counseling, psychology or related field plus a minimum of two years’ experience providing behavioral health services to children and families.
+Master’s degree in marriage and family therapy, social work, counseling, psychology or related field plus a minimum of two years’ experience providing behavioral health services to children and families.
 Must have own transportation.
 Training and experience working with child victims of abuse, neglect and other traumatic circumstances a plus.
-Bi-lingual (English / Spanish) candidates are strongly encouraged to apply.
+Bi-lingual (English and Spanish) candidates are encouraged to apply.

 Clinician - Outpatient Services